WindhoverLabs/yamcs-cfs/README.md

 ## Standalone arrays
 We define Standalone arrays as arrays whose size can be known at compile-time.
 An example of standalone arrays is `int points[128];`.
 Dynamic arrays(such as a runtime-allocated array by a malloc/new call) are not meant to be extracted by tools like `Juicer`.
 Therefore, do not expect our auto-generated XTCE files to have anything useful on dynamic arrays.
 Statically allocated standalone arrays can take the form of a `ArrayParamterType`, which as stated before will *always* appear as part of `<TelemetryMetaData>`.
 They can also be of the form `ArrayArgumentType`, which will *always* appear as part of `<CommandMetaData>`.
 Our naming conventions for user-defined types wil *always* be [name][under_score]["t"].
-The token "t" is an invariant; ALL types will have the character "t" appended at the end.
+The token "t" is an invariant; ALL user-defined types will have the character "t" appended at the end.

 ### Arrays Inside Structures(*AggregateType)